 1. Adopt a hybrid model

-The most successful deployments treat artificial intelligence as a specialized role within the team, not a replacement for the sales team itself.
+The most successful deployments treat artificial intelligence as a specialized role within the team that complements existing sales staff.

 As one Reddit user noted: "I’ve found a hybrid approach works best too—AI for the heavy lifting and humans for the finesse."